 No offers to activate.
 No portal to click through.
 No card to link.
 Just snap and earn.

 The gift card selection is wide, including Amazon, Target, Walmart, Visa prepaid, and many restaurants.
-The minimum cashout is low at $3 for select cards.
+The first redemption requires 10,000 points ($10), but subsequent redemptions can be as low as 3,000 points ($3) for select gift cards.

 The app also has occasional sweepstakes and team-based bonuses that can pay out big on a lucky day.
 These are not the core earning, but they add upside.